 “Under Sheriff Fred Klevesahl and a Guard Fight While Policemen Look On”

 When he became Eggers’ Undersheriff, Fred Klevesahl decided to board his personal horse and buggy at the Ingleside Jail’s horse stables-- which meant free boarding, feed, and grooming at taxpayers’ expense.
-Stable Guard Charles Bennett asked Klevesahl a number of times to remove the horse and buggy, and after advising Superintendent of Jails Gus Gilfeather about the issue, Gilfeather also repeatedly asked the Undersheriff to remove his rig and horse.
+Stable Guard Charles Bennett asked Klevesahl a number of times to remove the horse and buggy, and after advising Superintendent of Jails Gus Gilfether about the issue, Gilfether also repeatedly asked the Undersheriff to remove his rig and horse.

 On Sunday morning September 1, 1912, Charles Bennett reported for work managing the stables at the Ingleside Jail, a short distance away from SFPD’s Ingleside Stationhouse.
 Waiting for him was an angry Undersheriff Klevesahl who stopped Bennett and demanded to know if he had used Klevesahl’s personal horse for county business.
-Bennett told the Undersheriff that Jails Superintendent Gus Gilfeather had approved using Klevesahl’s horse when no other was available.
+Bennett told the Undersheriff that Jails Superintendent Gus Gilfether had approved using Klevesahl’s horse when no other was available.

 Amid a growing number of witnesses, including jail inmates, strolling civilians, and a group of police officers from Ingleside Station, Klevesahl grabbed Bennett’s coat and put his fist up to Bennett’s face, saying “Don’t ever draw a rein over my horse again…!”
 Bennett defiantly informed Klevesahl that he would use the horse whenever he was ordered to do so.
 Klevesahl replied, “I am your boss and you come to the Sheriff’s office tomorrow morning.
 I’m going to have you discharged.”